...

 Step 1: choose local, seasonal, organic

-Local ingredient sourcing cuts transport emissions and supports local communities.
+Local ingredient sourcing cuts transport emissions and supports local communities 5.
 However, local food is not a solution that stands alone.
-There are some exceptions at times when importing sustainable food is less carbon-intensive than local, unsustainable options 5, but in the majority of cases the local food comes with a huge decrease of carbon footprint.
+There are some exceptions at times when importing sustainable food is less carbon-intensive than local, unsustainable options 6, but in the majority of cases the local food comes with a huge decrease of carbon footprint.

 A balanced approach combines local, organic, and seasonal factors.
-When aligned with sustainable sourcing suppliers, seasonal and organic foods support ecosystems and biodiversity 6.
-By combining these factors, organisers can create menus made from ingredients sourced with low transport and producing carbon footprint.
+When aligned with sustainable sourcing suppliers, seasonal and organic foods support ecosystems and biodiversity 5 7.
+By combining these factors, organisers can create menus made from ingredients sourced with low environmental impact and transport carbon footprint 5 7 8.

 Step 2: have more plants and less meat